sztupy/Full-Stack-Project-Assessment/README.md

 You can find each of the levels split into separate files, linked below.

-**Note:** Some of the levels are optional which means that you will build a working project without them.
+**Note:** Some of the levels are optional which means that you can build a working project without them.
 However, to make something really impressive you will need to complete as much as you can.

-### Week 1 - Client
+### Week 1 - Frontend

 - [Level 100](./exercises/100.md)
   - A core version of the React frontend of the app